projectriff/projectriff.io/docs/v0.4/getting-started/minikube.md

 sidebar_label: Minikube
 ---

-The following will help you get started running a riff function with Knative on Minikube.
+The following will help you get started running a riff function on Minikube.

-## TL;DR

-1. install kubectl, helm, and minikube
-1. install the latest riff CLI
-1. create a minikube cluster for Knative
-1. install Knative using the riff CLI
-1. create a function
-1. invoke the function

-### install kubectl

-[Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is the Kubernetes CLI.
-It is used to manage minikube as well as hosted Kubernetes clusters.

-### install minikube
+## install Minikube

 [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) is a Kubernetes environment which runs in a single virtual machine.
 See the [latest release](https://github.com/kubernetes/minikube/releases) for installation, and the [readme](https://github.com/kubernetes/minikube/blob/master/README.md) for more detailed information.